jatin69/srijan-2018/articles/chatbots.md

 How can one define the intelligence of a chatbot?
 Are these bots artificially intelligent?
 Definitely, chatbots are intelligent enough as they are able to process user needs.
 Their intelligence lies in the ability to handle any conversation with ease and responding like a human, which is primarily done using NLP (Natural Language Processing) and AIML (Artificial Intelligence Markup Language).

-In the era of marketing and business, where customer service is a key area, modern chatbots can prove to be of utmost importance by giving a faster solution to the customers' queries.
+In the era of digital marketing and business, chatbots manifest to be of immense importance by quickly responding to the customers' queries.
 As we move into 2018, chatbots will continue to be at the talking point of the business world, opening new realms of customer engagement, providing a more seamless experience and human-like performance.